Introduction & First Steps

 – You are welcome to reach out to them directly.
 Our instructors have email addresses and you can email them by directing it to their [email protected] For a list of our instructors please visit Meet Our Flight Instructors page.

 – Please note that some of our instructors are fully booked so it is best that you confirm they are available to take on students.
-You can confirm through Joe George our Scheduler.
+If you need further assistance getting set up with an instructor please contact Rita at [email protected].

 – Meeting Flight Instructors at ground school or around the flying club.